 Money can buy a "grassroots" march, but it won't matter in November.

-Determining what exactly One Nation Working Together (ONWT) is, is a revealing process in its own right.
+Determining what exactly ONWT is, is a revealing process in its own right.
 Is it a rally?
 An organization?
 ONWT is noticeably evasive on this issue.
-The provenance of ONWT derives from the likeliest of left-wing wellsprings; the multimillion-dollar Tides Center.
-Not exactly an organization, ONWT is a “project” of the Tides Center, an organization closely affiliated with the equally well-provisioned Tides Foundation.
-Both are the brainchildren of radical activist and ACORN bailout-man Drummond Pike, and both have received millions of dollars over the years from George Soros’ Open Society Institute.
+The provenance of ONWT ultimately derives from a likely left-wing wellsprings; the multimillion-dollar Tides Center.
+Not exactly an organization, ONWT is classified as a “project” of the center, which is itself closely affiliated with the equally well-provisioned Tides Foundation.
+Both the Tides Center and the Tides Foundations are the brainchildren of radical activist and ACORN bailout-man Drummond Pike, and both have received millions of dollars over the years from George Soros’ Open Society Institute.

 All things considered, two lessons from ONWT are clear: in the first place, rallying the troops on the brink of a bleak election season really isn’t so difficult if the money and machinery are powerful enough.
-This is certainly not a problem for the Left, which is why no conservative anywhere can afford to rest complacently in the next several week preceding the election.
+This is certainly not a problem for the Left, which is why no conservative anywhere can afford to rest complacently in the next several weeks preceding the election.
 On a more hopeful note, it seems there's no comparison between the organic nature of the Tea Party movement and the spurious, manufactured left-wing populism witnessed over the weekend.
-Yet it's one thing to bus your union members into D.C. to wave a prefab sign for the cameras; its quite another to ensure they will actually make it to a voting booth.
+Yet it's one thing to bus your union members to a rally to wave a prefab sign for the cameras; its quite another to ensure they will actually make it to a voting booth.
 And with any luck, that will be the difference in November.